Mosquito Prevention and Control

 Greenville Mosquito Policy

 The City of Greenville contracts Municipal Mosquito to trap and test mosquitoes for viruses of public health concern.
-Residents who notice a few mosquitoes in their area, should make sure they have eliminated places where mosquitoes breed.
-If breeding grounds have been eliminated and mosquitoes are still present, it is advisable to apply insecticide or briquettes designed specifically for mosquito control.
+Residents who notice a few mosquitoes in their area should make sure they have eliminated places where mosquitoes breed.
+If breeding grounds have been eliminated and mosquitoes are still present, it is advisable to apply residual insecticides to treat front and back door areas of the home.
 These products may be purchased at local garden, hardware and home improvement stores, as well as other retail outlets.
 Though the City acts to reduce the risk, personal responsibility is vital.